jdoleary/Spellmasons/docs/CriticalPath.md

     - Reliable Multiplayer
 - November
     - Package as Electron App
+    - Test on all 3 Operating Systems
     - "Explain Engine" (Adaptive Tutorial)
         - Gifs to introduce enemies
     - Beta Testing
 - December / January
     - More content depending on how marketing is going
+        - Perks
+        - 2x spells
+        - 2x enemies
     - Finish polish and reliability
     - Release
 # Critical Path